DrewThomasson/VoxNovel/readme.md

 - [ ] Make it so that all the included voices and models already have their premade own demo voices
 - [ ] Make it so that the demo audio for the cloned voices is not their reference audio but what their voices sound like generated
 - [ ] Using whisper transcriptions to cut hallucinations out of generated audio
-- [ ] adding a low vram checkbox option in gui
+- [ ] Adding a low vram checkbox option in gui
+- [ ] Incorporating local model to generate sound effects when a book discribes a location or sound effect

 ## 🙏 Special thanks to:
 -@sidharthrajaram